 Any current non-resident student who wishes to be reclassified as a resident student must complete a Residency Questionnaire for determination of eligibility.
 Applications for reclassification in the current quarter must be submitted to the Enrollment Services Office before the 30th calendar day of the quarter.

-If the College discovers an error in the student's residency status during the quarter, the Associate Dean for Enrollment Services will determine whether or not additional tuition and fees are due.
+If the College discovers an error in the student's residency status during the quarter, the Manager of Records and Registration will determine whether or not additional tuition and fees are due.

 Tuition Payment